GSA/digitalgov.gov/content/news/2022/03/2022-03-12-lessons-from-the-2021-federal-plain-language-report-card.md

   received both high and low scores in the 2021 Plain Language Report Card.
   Here’s what we learned."
 summary:

+# See all authors at https://digital.gov/authors
+authors:
+  - mara-goldberg
+  - gabby-fratanduono-king

 # See all topics at https://digital.gov/topics
 topics:
   - plain-language-community-of-practice